Rayquaza01/dotfiles/README.md

 ### Automatic

 You can install the dotfiles using an interactive install script.
-Requires [`gum`](https://github.com/charmbracelet/gum).
+Requires `dialog` and `stow`.

 Select the dotfiles to install, and they will be installed with stow.
 If installing `vim`, it will offer to install [vim-plug](https://github.com/junegunn/vim-plug).
 If installing `tmux`, it will offer to install [tpm](https://github.com/tmux-plugins/tpm).
 If installing `fish`, it will offer to install [Fisher](https://github.com/jorgebucaran/fisher).

-> [!NOTE]
-> The file `dotfiles` contains a list of all of the installable dotfiles.

 ### Manual